WinPlay02/GitCraft/readme.md

 - To decompile versions not provided by Mojang directly, put the meta files into `extra-versions` and they will be picked up

 If only a specific version should be decompiled and versioned or a version range should be decompiled, provide the `--only-version=<version>` or `--min-version=<version>` parameters. `<version>` should be a (human-readable) version name, e.g. `23w14a` or `1.20.1`.
+To exclude only a specific version (or multiple versions) use `--exclude-version`.

 To disabled versioning entirely (and only decompile), specify `--no-repo`.

 To disable special versions (e.g. april fools or combat snapshots), specify `--skip-nonlinear`.
+To disable either snapshots or stable releases, use either `--only-stable` or `--only-snapshot`.

 To use other mappings than mojmaps, specify `--mappings=<mapping>`.
 Supported mappings are `mojmap`, `mojmap_parchment`, `fabric_intermediary` and `yarn`.

+Fallback mappings can be used with `--fallback-mappings`.
+For example `mojmap` could be used as a fallback to a `mojmap_parchment` mapping, as not every version of minecraft is available.

+If a specific target directory should be used, instead of the default generated repository name, use `--override-repo-target`.

 Powered by:
 - [Vineflower](https://github.com/Vineflower/vineflower)